infinum/eightshift-docs/docs/guides/blocks-structure-component.md

 This folder contains all the javascript components that are used in the component.
 The folder can include `editor`, `options` or `toolbar` component.

 ### component-name-editor.js
 JavaScript component for handling component editor.
-Component editor is what will be shown in the main editor screen.
+The component editor is what will be shown in the main editor screen.

 ### component-name-options.js
 JavaScript component for handling component options.
 Component options are displayed on the right side of the Block Editor editor.
 You can set various things here - component color, element sizes (usually font sizes), and other features.

 ### component-name-toolbars.js
 JavaScript component for handling component toolbars.
-Toolbars are displayed at the top of every component - things like font weight, alignment, etc.
+Toolbars are displayed at the top of every component - things like font-weight, alignment, etc.

 ### component-name.php
 This file contains the frontend part (the view) of the component, used in your project when the page renders.
 This file shouldn't contain any business logic, just presenting the passed attributes.